Shambhavi-Singh/Shambhavi-Singh/README.md

 - 🔭 I’m currently working on ML and Web Dev projects
 - 🌱 I’m currently learning Data Structures, Algorithms
 - 👯 I’m looking to collaborate on Innovative and Exciting Projects
-- 🤔 I’m looking for help in coming up with new ideas for projects and forming teams in hackathons
+- 🤔 I’m looking for help in coming up with new ideas for projects and deploying projects
 - 💬 Ask me about ML concepts and React JS
 - 📫 How to reach me: shambhavis20@gmail.com
 - 😄 Pronouns: She/Her